jwanglab/protocols/Phage_DNA_extraction.md

 #### DNA purification
 1. Add 5ul DNase I (1U/ul) and 2ul RNase A (10mg/ml)
 2. Incubate at 37C for 60 minutes
+3. Repeat steps 2-6 above
+4. Resuspend pellet in 500ul HB
-3. Add 20ul 0.5M EDTA, 200ul 10% SDS (to a final concentration of 2%), and 5ul Proteinase K (20mg/ml)
+3. Add 125ul SDS (to a final concentration of 2%) and 10ul Proteinase K (to a final concentration of ~300ug/ml)
-5. Incubate at 56C for 60 minutes
+5. Incubate at 56C for 60 minutes, inverting to mix occasionally

 #### Cleanup
 1. Any column or SPRI bead cleanup, verbatim, but avoid vortexing